PhilReedData/PhilReedData.github.io/dhll201703/jstortg.md

 ## Activity: JSTOR Topicgraph
 A new tool to help explore scholarly books is [JSTOR Topicgraph](https://labs.jstor.org/topicgraph/){:target="_blank"}.
 We will look at visualisations of the themes within longform scholarly works and e-books.

 JSTOR Labs developed a design thinking process to explore ways to increase the value of longform scholarly argument.
-This 3:44 video documents the _Reimagining the Monograph_ project and introduced the Topicgraph prototype.
+This 3:44 video documents the [Reimagining the Monograph](https://labs.jstor.org/monograph/){:target="_blank"} project and introduced the Topicgraph prototype.
 [![Reimagining the Monograph](img/jtg-video.png)](https://www.youtube.com/watch?v=FQ6nV_GWxxo "Reimagining the Monograph")

 We will look at one of the outputs from the project, called Topicgraph.
 In their words, Topicgraph will allow you to...